particle-iot/docs/src/content/reference/device-os/firmware.md

 - GPIO are kept on; OUTPUT pins retain their HIGH or LOW voltage level during sleep.
 {{note op="end"}}

+---

+{{note op="start" type="P2"}}
+- On the P2, pins S4, S5, and S6 do not support pull-up or pull-down in HIBERNATE sleep mode.
+Use an external pull resistor if this is required.
+{{note op="end"}}

+---

 {{note op="start" type="gen2"}}
 - On the Photon, P1, Electron, and E Series you can only wake on time or WKP RISING in HIBERNATE mode.